How to Defend Against Sophisticated Endpoint Attacks

-- Whether solutions are based in the cloud or on premise
+- Whether solutions are based in the cloud or on-premises

 - Live response and automation

-Many factors influence key requirements.
-For the business, influencing factors could include corporate objectives and priorities as well as an organization’s level of risk appetite.
-For IT, existing technical investments and future investments in cloud can narrow a solution.
-There are also functional considerations such as the level of collaboration between security and operations, and existing approaches to incident response.
+These key requirements can be influenced by a wide range of factors.
+For example, corporate objectives and priorities and your level of risk appetite may affect business decisions.
+And from an IT perspective, existing technology investments and future investments in the cloud can narrow a solution.
+There are also functional considerations, such as the level of collaboration between security and operations, and existing approaches to incident response.

-Certain questions can help organizations identify solutions that best meet their key requirements.
-Some good questions to ask when evaluating endpoint protection solutions are:
+Asking the right questions can help you identify solutions that best meet your key requirements.
+For example, when evaluating endpoint protection solutions, good questions to ask include:

 - Does the solution offer tight integration with network infrastructure?